 “…He [Melchisedek] is without father or mother or genealogy, and has neither beginning of days, nor end of life, but resembling the Son of God he continues a priest for ever.
 See how great he is!…” (Hb.
 7, 3-4)

 Some Hebrew traditions identified him with Shem, son of Noah, whose descendents would indeed include Christ himself.
 Sounds promising, but unfortunately we know Shem’s geneology all too well; Melchizedek is supposedly without one.
 Again, some early Christian theologians assumed he was a particularly prominent pre-Incarnational epiphany of Christ himself.
 But if there is a “pre-Incarnational” Christ at work in the ancient world, this will inevitably open up a number of questions regarding non-Christian religions, most notably the most developed and primordial religions of the East.
 I, for one, deem these questions worth exploring.

 From other quarters, esoteric speculations have identified Melchizedek with everyone from Hermes Trismegistus to Enoch and even Zoroaster.
 Documents are too scarce to confirm or give the lie to any of these identifications.
 But their variety does give witness to what everyone senses: whoever Melchizedek was, he was extraordinarily important.

 Genesis tells us that Melchizedek was the “king of Salem,” that is “king of peace,” which could mean a particular place (traditionally identified as pre-Davidic Jerusalem) or quite possibly a supernatural function linked more to the very notion of peace than to urban geography.
 Perhaps it means both.
 Whether or not Melchizedek actually hailed from east of Canaan, or was simply an early monarch of what was to become the City of David, the superlatives used to describe him suggest he hails from the fountainhead of all religion, “without father or mother or genealogy.”
-In that sense, he may represent a symbolic East, related to the “East” of Eden.
+In that sense, he may represent a symbolic East, not unrelated to the “East” of Eden.